 Finally, it is often useful to "profile" your code to determine that parts of the code that are executed most frequently.
-While this will not help the system optimize your code, it can help you identify "hot spots" where you need to concentrate your own hand-optimization efforts.
+While this may help the system optimize your code, the primary benefit is to help you identify "hot spots" where you need to concentrate your own hand-optimization efforts.
 In these hot spots, consider using more efficient operators, like fixnum or flonum operators in place of generic arithmetic operators, and using explicit loops rather than nested combinations of linear list-processing operators like append, reverse, and map.
 These operators can make code more readable when used judiciously, but they can slow down time-critical code.

-Section 12.7 describes how to use the compiler's support for automatic profiling.
+Section 12.7 describes how to use the compiler's support for automatic profiling and profiledirected optimization.
 Be sure that profiling is not enabled when you compile your production code, since the code introduced into the generated code to perform the profiling adds significant run-time overhead.